Madhusikta-tv/Madhusikta-tv/README.md

 - 👋 Hi, I’m Madhusikta Tanaya Singh
 - 👀 I’m interested in learning more about coding so that i can work on projects
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to participate in learning programs
 - 📫 How to reach me @madhusikta05@gmail.com